Lotharok/caddy-config-guide/README.md

 - Basic terminal / command line skills
 - Basic text editor skills
-- Do not have IIS running.
+- Do not be using port 443 with applications such as IIS or apache.

 ### Installation